armando295/spla/README.md

 1. causalsp2 is html file explaining alternative DAGs
 2. first_inc_data containing data for first incorporation do file
 3. Master_SPLAdataset containing data for retrench and second_inc do files
+4. Data_sources showing the sources of the variables collected in the database